hapax/hapax.github.io/assets/chandra.md

 change its prices!
 Physicists use the term "gas" for any weakly interacting collection of particles, so our rules describes a *quantum gas*.
 The second rule is the *Pauli exclusion principle*.
 This holds for electrons, but in fact, a much larger class of particles called *fermions*, including neutrons and protons.
-There is a second class of particles called *bosons* --- including photons --- which do not obey the Pauli exclusion principle, and will happily crowd into a hotel room!
+There is a second large class of particles called *bosons* --- including photons --- which do not obey the Pauli exclusion principle, and will happily crowd into a hotel room!
 So, our model describes a quantum gas of fermions, also called a *Fermi gas*.
 Since we're dealing with a gas, you might wonder if temperature plays a role.
 It turns out that our third rule --- particles are stingy ---